Jobs in skill shortage

 Scaffolders design, construct and remove scaffolding around buildings and other structures such as bridges.

-Stonemasons work with stone to construct or renovate buildings, fittings, walls and paving, or to create monuments in cemeteries.
+Stonemasons work with stone to construct or renovate buildings, fittings, walls and paving, or to create monuments.